 The University of Rhode Island (the "University") is a State Land-Sea-and-Urban-Grant University.
 Chartered in 1951, the University offers undergraduate and graduate degree programs of study and also confers doctoral degrees.
 The University has three campuses throughout Rhode Island in addition to the main campus located in Kingston.
 The University is accredited by the New England Association of Schools and Colleges.
 In addition, certain courses and programs of study have been approved by national accrediting agencies.
 The University is supported by the State of Rhode Island, as part of the system of public higher education that includes the Community College of Rhode Island (CCRI) and Rhode Island College (RIC).
-Matriculation agreements exist between the schools for student transfer within the system.

-The University, a component unit of the State of Rhode Island and Providence Plantations, is governed by the Rhode Island Board of Governors for Higher Education (the Board), a body politic and corporate established under Chapter 59 of Title 16 of the General Laws of Rhode Island.
-The Board consists of public members appointed by the Governor, as well as the Chair of the Board of Regents for Elementary and Secondary Education.
+The University, a component unit of the State of Rhode Island and Providence Plantations, is governed by the Rhode Island Board of Education (BOE) (successor to the Board of Governors for Higher Education effective January 1, 2013), a body politic and corporate established under Chapter 97 of Title 16 of the General Laws of Rhode Island.
+The BOE consists of public members appointed by the Governor.

-The Rhode Island Office of Higher Education, which operates under the direction of the Commissioner of Higher Education, is the administrative and research arm of the Rhode Island Board of Governors for Higher Education.
-The Board of Governors is not a department of state government but an independent public corporation vested with the responsibility of providing oversight for the system of public education in Rhode Island.
-This system consists of four entities: the University of Rhode Island, Rhode Island College, the Community College of Rhode Island and the Rhode Island Office of Higher Education.
+The Rhode Island Office of Higher Education (OHE), which operates under the direction of the Commissioner of Higher Education, is the administrative and research arm of the Board of Education.
+The BOE is not a department of state government but an independent public corporation vested with the responsibility of providing oversight for the system of public education in Rhode Island.
+This system consists of three entities: the University of Rhode Island, Rhode Island College, and the Community College of Rhode Island.
 Articulation agreements exist between the schools for student transfer within the system.

 In June 2012, the Rhode Island General Assembly approved a reorganization of the entire Rhode Island system of public education.
-The Rhode Island Board of Education (BOE) will be established, effective January 1, 2013, to assume all the powers and duties currently vested in the Board of Governors and in the Board of Regents for Elementary and Secondary Education (BOR).
-The Board of Governors and the BOR will cease to exist as of January 1, 2013.
+The Rhode Island Board of Education (BOE) was established, effective January 1, 2013, to assume all the powers and duties currently vested in the Board of Governors and in the Board of Regents for Elementary and Secondary Education (BOR).
+The Board of Governors and the BOR ceased to exist as of January 1, 2013.
 The Office of Higher Education will be abolished on July 1, 2014.
-The BOE will establish an Executive Commission of Education (Commission) consisting of the presidents of the University of Rhode Island, Rhode Island College, and the Community College of Rhode Island, as well as the Commissioner of Higher Education and the Commissioner of Elementary and Secondary Education to oversee public higher education.
-All recommendations by and information from the Commission will be forwarded to the BOE for final action.
-No later than July 1, 2013, the BOE will submit a final plan for the administrative structure for higher education.